ivanjovanovic/hiper/README.md

 # Hiper - Viper insired configuration Haskell library

+## Requirements

+* Client can define config type to be read adding type safety to the config
+* Instance of the type should be provided as defaults.

+## Viper inspiration
 Viper is a complete configuration solution for go applications including 12 factor apps.
 It is designed to work within an application, and can handle all types of configuration needs and formats.
 It supports:

 setting defaults